 Like most hair dyes, you’ll want to use gloves when handling this mix.
-(Lush provided these for us when purchasing.)
+(Lush provided these for us when purchasing at their store.)
 I also recommend standing in your shower while applying to your hair, so that any spills are contained!

 3. It will stain everything.